 The American Neuropsychiatric Association (ANPA) is a non-profit organization of professionals in behavioral neurology, neuropsychiatry, neuropsychology, and the clinical neurosciences.
 Established in 1988, ANPA has grown to over 500 members from around the world.
 ANPA's mission is to improve the lives of people with disorders at the interface of psychiatry and neurology.

-Professor, Wake Forest School of Medicine
+University of Colorado School of Medicine

 ANPA Council Members

 Jay Salpekar, MD, FANPA

 2022 - 2025